freeseek/gtc2vcf/README.md

 gtc2vcf
 =======

 A set of tools to convert Illumina and Affymetrix DNA microarray intensity data files into VCF files <b>without</b> using Microsoft Windows.
-You can use the final output to run the pipeline to detect <a href="https://github.com/freeseek/mocha">mosaic chromosomal alterations</a>.
+You can use the final output to run the pipeline to detect [mosaic chromosomal alterations](https://github.com/freeseek/mocha).
 If you use this tool in your publication, please cite this website.
-For any feedback or questions, contact the <a href="mailto:giulio.genovese@gmail.com">author</a>
+For any feedback or questions, contact the [author](mailto:giulio.genovese@gmail.com)

 WARNING: do not use the conda bcftools-gtc2vcf-plugin version 1.9 as it is neither updated nor supported.
 The current version of gtc2vcf requires BCFtools 1.14 or newer